airpair/rails-recipes-actionmailer-settings/post.md

 Maybe I'm wrong, but I think it's totally bad practice.
 Why?

 Every time when you want to change you ActionMailer settings you have to change code of your app.
-What if you hade one code for few projects?
+What if you had one code for few projects?
 What would you do?
 Would you add conditions in your code?

 That's why we should to find another way to configure our Rails application.